 7-9 Ramsden Road, SW12 8QX

-From an old, faded Victorian boozer to a 3-floor English garden space filled with three bars, four restaurants and more frosé than a summer Hen Do, The Prince is less a bar, more an entire botanically lined street in West Brompton.
+From an old, faded Victorian boozer to a three-floor English garden space filled with three bars, four restaurants and more frosé than a summer hen do, The Prince is less a bar, more an entire botanically lined street in West Brompton.
 Rolling with a crew?
-The benched seating fills the "street" style venue so there's plenty of space for group hangs, including a dedicated space for watching "the big match" on the big screen.
-Get on the frosés (the official unofficial cocktail of the Euros according to us) and prep your best footie chants.
+The benched seating fills the "street" style venue so there's plenty of space for group hangs, including a dedicated space for watching the big match on the big screen.
+Get on the frosés (the official unofficial cocktail of football-watching, according to us) and prep your best footie chants.

 14 Lillie Rd, Hammersmith, London SW6 1TT

-No one likes to know how the sausage gets made but here's a little BarChick secret for ya: The Lighthouse is where the BarChick magic used to happen.
+No one likes to know how the sausage gets made but here's a little secret for ya: The Lighthouse is where the BarChick magic used to happen.
 That's right - who needs an office when you have a killer neighbourhood pub to bunk down in during the day?
 Not us, honey.
-And the best bit about working from here: Having first dibs on the table near the screen on match nights (it's first come, first served on match days, FYI).
-If you're hungry, tuck into their special Euros-themed burger and hot dog menu.
-We don't know what makes them "themed", but we'll be getting involved anyway.
+And the best bit about working from here: having first dibs on the table near the screen on match nights (it's first come, first served on match days, FYI).

 441 Battersea Park Road, London, SW11 4LR